AMIT-ZING/Python-important-topics/Global interpreter lock (GIL)/README.md

     3

 It gives reference ouunt of 3 instead of 2 because the "sys.getrefcount" will add its own ref count in the total.
-After the "getrefcount" exits, the total ref count will drop to 2 again
+After the "getrefcount" exits, the total ref count will drop to 2 again.
+This is how ref count works on python.